Tingena siderodeta: Distribution

 This species is endemic to New Zealand and is found throughout the country.
 This species has also been found in a site of ecological significance in Christchurch as set out in the Christchurch District Plan.

 Behaviour

 Adults of this species are on the wing from October until February.
 It can be found flying in daylight hours and has been collected when resting on fence posts or tree trunks.
 This species has also been collected at night via a Malaise trap.
 When idle this species resembles a small pointed twig as its body position ensures its antennae are held backwards, the wings encircle the body and the rear end of the insect is lifted with the head lowered.

 Habitat

 This species can be found in cultivated landscapes and prefers open clearings.
-The larvae of this species are leaf litter feeders in scrubland and native forest and have been found in Kanuka and Manuka stands.
+The larvae of this species are leaf litter feeders in scrubland and native forest and have been found in Kānuka and Mānuka stands.